Joe Mikulik - Manager

 Rodriguez carries a championship pedigree, having been part of a championship club four times in his first seven seasons with the Rangers organization (Dominican Summer League, 2013 & 2014; High Desert, 2016; Down East, 2017).
 He was named the DSL's Trainer of the Year in 2013.

 The Puerto-Rican born Rodriguez graduated from Barry University in 2012 and makes his offseason home in Clinton, Massachusetts.

 Wade Lamont - Strength & Conditioning Coach

 Wade Lamont heads into his third season with the RoughRiders in 2019 after working the previous four years at Class-A Hickory.
 He also worked with the AZL Rangers in 2012, making 2019 his eighth season as a strength & conditioning coach with the Rangers organization.

 Prior to his shift into strength & conditioning, Lamont played parts of three seasons in the Tigers organization.
 He was selected by Detroit in the 29th round of the 2007 draft out of Flagler College.
 His dad, Gene, is a special assistant to the GM in the Kansas City Royals organization.

 Mitch Brasher - Clubhouse Manager

-Mitch Brasher worked his second season with the Roughriders in 2018.
-Before joining the Roughriders, he spent the previous three seasons with the Hickory Crawdads.
-The 2018 season was his fifth with the Texas Rangers organization.
+2019 is Mitch Brasher's third season with the Roughriders.
+Before joining the squad, he spent the previous three seasons with the Class-A Hickory Crawdads.
+The 2019 season is his sixth with the Texas Rangers organization.
 Brasher is a native of Bridgeton, Missouri and a graduate of Illinois College.